Ecenys/Ecenys/README.md

 ### Computer Engineer in UCLM and Master in computer graphics, virtual reality and vidogames in URJC

-I'm a junior software developer and with eager to learn
+I'm a junior software developer with eager to learn

 ## Skills: